Ruth Ticktin

 Juror’s Verdict (Washington Post 9/6/2001)

-Interview excerpt with Ruth Ticktin from www.newbaybooks.com/blog
+Interview excerpt with Ruth Ticktin from www.newbaybooks.com/blog Contributor to an Art & Poetry Mashup

 Nominated Fiction in WWPH Writes